-- 1. ADOPTS the Safer Vincent Community Safety and Crime Prevention Plan 2015- 2018 as shown in Attachment 1; and - 2.
+- 1. ADOPTS the Safer Vincent Community Safety and Crime Prevention Plan 2015-2018 as shown in Attachment 1; and - 2.
 NOTES that the Plan is a revision of the City's previous Safer Vincent Community Safety and Crime Prevention Plan 2011-2014 and has been developed in partnership with the Safer Vincent Crime Prevention Partnership Committee, community representatives and key support agencies.

-To the new Safer Vincent Community Safety and Crime Prevention Plan 2015-2018 (SVCSCPP).
+To enable Council to adopt the new Safer Vincent Community Safety and Crime Prevention Plan 2015-2018 (SVCSCPP).